act-now-coalition/act-now-packages/.changeset/chatty-ears-hang.md

 ---
 "@actnowcoalition/ui-components": patch
-"@actnowcoalition/time-utils": patch
 ---

-Better support for long time periods for MultiRegionMultiMetricChart
+Update `MultiRegionMultiMetricChart` to better support time intervals not based in a number of days.